Brown algae: Visible structures

 Whatever their form, the body of all brown algae is termed a thallus, indicating that it lacks the complex xylem and phloem of vascular plants.
 This does not mean that brown algae completely lack specialized structures.
 But, because some botanists define "true" stems, leaves, and roots by the presence of these tissues, their absence in the brown algae means that the stem-like and leaf-like structures found in some groups of brown algae must be described using different terminology.
 Although not all brown algae are structurally complex, those that are typically possess one or more characteristic parts.

-A holdfast is a rootlike structure present at the base of the alga.
+A holdfast is a rootlike structure present at the base of the algae.
 Like a root system in plants, a holdfast serves to anchor the alga in place on the substrate where it grows, and thus prevents the alga from being carried away by the current.
-Unlike a root system, the holdfast generally does not serve as the primary organ for water uptake, nor does it take in nutrients from the substrate.
+Unlike a root system, the holdfast does not serve as the primary organ for water uptake, nor does it take in nutrients from the substrate.
 The overall physical appearance of the holdfast differs among various brown algae and among various substrates.
 It may be heavily branched, or it may be cup-like in appearance.
 A single alga typically has just one holdfast, although some species have more than one stipe growing from their holdfast.

 A stipe is a stalk or stemlike structure present in an alga.
 It may grow as a short structure near the base of the alga (as in Laminaria), or it may develop into a large, complex structure running throughout the algal body (as in Sargassum or Macrocystis).
 In the most structurally differentiated brown algae (such as Fucus), the tissues within the stipe are divided into three distinct layers or regions.
 These regions include a central pith, a surrounding cortex, and an outer epidermis, each of which has an analog in the stem of a vascular plant.
 In some brown algae, the pith region includes a core of elongated cells that resemble the phloem of vascular plants both in structure and function.
 In others (such as Nereocystis), the center of the stipe is hollow and filled with gas that serves to keep that part of the alga buoyant.
 The stipe may be relatively flexible and elastic in species like Macrocystis pyrifera that grow in strong currents, or may be more rigid in species like Postelsia palmaeformis that are exposed to the atmosphere at low tide.